sjspielman/datascience_for_biologists/docs/misc/path_lesson.md

 │   │   ├── seal_experiment_data/
 │   │   │  └── seals.csv
 ├── project.Rproj
-├── spielman_setup_ignore_this_folder/
-│   └── install.R
 ```

-For these "exercises," you will practice writing the *relative paths* to different files and directories.
-The relative path means: What is the path to the file/directory *FROM* (relative to) the working directory?
-It is in contrast to the "absolute path," also known as the "full path," which refers to the fully defined path that can be reached anywhere from the computer.
+For these "exercises," you will practice writing the *relative paths* to different files and directories. **The relative path means: What is the path to the file/directory *FROM* (relative to) the directory where I am working, aka the "working directory"?** It is in contrast to the "absolute path," also known as the "full path," which refers to the fully defined path that can be reached anywhere from the computer.

 ##### _An analogy: What is the path to Walgreens?_